informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 Instead of testing a sequence of transactions for a carefully crafted single input, we could fix a sequence of transactions and let the computer find the inputs that fail the test.
-This is exactly what we are doing in the above test `mintTwiceThenSendTest`.
+This is exactly what we are doing in the above test `mintTwiceThenSendError`.
 The test non-deterministically chooses the amounts of coins to mint and send and then executes the actions `mint`, `mint`, and `send`.
 As the values are chosen non-deterministically, we know that some of the inputs should fail `send`.
 Our hypothesis is that